richClubb/12Month12Projects/Month01_UsbToSerial/README.md

 1. Create a single layer layout for the FT232RL chip
 1. Make it possible to create in a standard hackspace
 1. Make it less than £10 to fabricate and populate
+1. Make the interface work with standard stripboard 2.54 mm pitch

 ## Scope